mtroa2030/cs/README.md

 Deadline: Friday
 Task added!

 # Future Improvements
-Some possible upgrades include saving tasks to a file so they persist after closing the program, adding editing or deleting options, sorting tasks by deadlines or subjects, switching to a class-based system, or even turning it into a GUI application later on.
+Future versions could save tasks to a file so they persist, allow editing or deleting tasks, sort by deadline or subject, replace lists with a Task class, or even include a GUI.

+# License
+Free to use and modify.